lass-lab/ACUTE/README.md

 ACUTE is specifically designed for the Cloud Spot VM environment.
 ACUTE leverages the memory of a reliable remote VM as a checkpointing area, enabling muli-level checkpointing.

-> **Note:** This GitHub repository is created for the submission purpose as a part of the IEEE Access 2024 research paper.
+> **Note:** This GitHub repository is created for the sharing purpose as a part of the IEEE Access 2024 research paper: ***Optimizing Multi-level Checkpointing for Distributed Deep Learning Workloads on Cloud Spot VM Clusters***.

 ## Key Features